webnicola/Menu-by-taxonomy/README.md

 - Active menu_field
 - Configure menu_field
 - Add Term reference field
+- Set node path width 'tag' alias at the beginning

 This version is programmed for the 'tag' vocabulary with unlimited values.